Breitkopf Study Scores

-Great works in a small format, but always watched over by the “guardian orchestra angel”, handy, well-founded and economical: With their “heavenly blue” covers, the “Breitkopf Study Scores” keep growing with comforting regularity.
-The “Breitkopf Urtext” editions of our conducting scores are carefully transposed to the smaller format of the study scores.
+Great works in a small format, handy, well-founded and economical: The “Breitkopf Study Scores” keep growing.
+The Urtext editions are carefully transposed to the smaller format of the study scores.

-With the publication of the study scores, the newest findings of our “Breitkopf Urtext” editions are no longer limited to orchestral performers – “heavenly prospects” for all music lovers who want to enjoy their favorite works in a faultless musical text.
-The editor’s preface provides the most important facts about the genesis and transmission of the work in compact form.
+With the publication of the study scores in the blue “angel-cover,” the newest findings of our “Breitkopf Urtext” editions are no longer limited to orchestral performers – “heavenly prospects” for all music lovers who want to enjoy their favorite works in a faultless musical text.
+The same is true for the study scores in the Breitkopf frame as they offer chamber music works as a score.
+The preface provides the most important facts about the genesis and transmission of the work in compact form.

 Important work groups of the “Breitkopf Study Scores:”

 - Beethoven: Complete Symphonies – Breitkopf Urtext; Ed.
 Clive Brown, Peter Hauschild

 - Brahms: Orchestral Works – Urtext of the “Ausgabe der Gesellschaft der Musikfreunde”, Vienna

 - Mendelssohn: Orchestral Works – Urtext of the “Leipzig Edition of the Works of Felix Mendelssohn Bartholdy”